 It’s down to Jade and Madison Rayne now.
 One fall to a finish.
 Jade gets in control and ground Rayne with a Muta Lock.
 They head out to the floor where Rayne posts Jade and the rolls her back into the ring.

 Back in the ring there’s some back and forth between the two and Rayne makes a brief comeback.
 It’s short lived though as Jade hits a tornado DDT into a STO to pick up the win.

 Post-match Jeremy Borash heads down to the ring and Jade is given a tiara since she’s now Queen of the Knockouts.
 She bows and asks if she can keep the crown.
 She’s pretty adorable.
 “Doll Parts” plays and Jade heads to the back, your 2016 Queen of the Knockouts!

 This was a match that happened.
 There wasn’t anything really bad in it except Rebel’s spin kicks I guess but there wasn’t anything really worth watching here either.
-It was kind of slow and except for Jade tossing Marti Bell, none of the eliminations felt big or important.
+It was kind of slow and except for Jade tossing Marti Belle, none of the eliminations felt big or important.
 Allysin Kay eliminating Cherry Bomb and Rebel back to back could have been cool if they hadn’t stopped her from running wild right before she did it.
 Rosemary basically eliminated herself.
 Allysin Kay they didn’t even show get eliminated, she just fell out of the ring while the camera was focused on Rosemary post-elimination.